ExtinctStar/smallProcessingProjects/README.md

 # smallProcessingProjects
-A place where I can place small Processing projects to work on and archive.
+A place where I can store small Processing projects to work on and archive.